radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 ### Group target Example

-ActiveDirectory add-on is a good example for collecting accounts, groups and groups members, it is available in brainwave store.
+ActiveDirectory add-on is a good example for collecting accounts, groups and groups members, it is available in RadiantOne Marketplace.

 ## Group members target